The Washington Times

 The Washington Times is an American conservative daily newspaper published in Washington, D.C.
 It covers general interest topics with an emphasis on national politics.
-Its broadsheet daily edition is distributed throughout Washington, D.C. and the greater Washington metropolitan area, including suburban Maryland and Northern Virginia.
+Its broadsheet daily edition is distributed throughout Washington, D.C. and the greater Washington metropolitan area.
 It also publishes a subscription-based weekly tabloid edition aimed at a national audience.

 The first edition of The Washington Times was published on May 17, 1982.
 The newspaper was founded by Unification Church leader Sun Myung Moon, and it was owned until 2010 by News World Communications, an international media conglomerate founded by Moon.
 It is currently owned by Operations Holdings, which is a part of the Unification Church movement.

-The Washington Times has been known for its conservative political stance, often supporting the policies of Republican presidents Ronald Reagan, George H. W. Bush, George W. Bush, and Donald Trump.
+The Washington Times has been known for its conservative political stance, often supporting the policies of Republican presidents Ronald Reagan, George H.W.
+Bush, George W. Bush, and Donald Trump.
 During the 1990s and 2000s, The Washington Times was critical of the Democratic presidents Bill Clinton and Barack Obama, and published stories supporting neo-confederate historical revisionism.
-It also drew controversy by publishing conspiracy theories and racist columns by a former editor about U.S. president Barack Obama.
+It also drew controversy by publishing conspiracy theories and racist columns by a former editor about Obama.
 The Washington Times has published columns contradicting scientific consensus on multiple environmental and health issues.